tigoe/LightProjects/README.md

 ## Recommended Parts

-This [list pf parts](inventory) is not comprehensive, it's just a list of some of the parts I've used in building this repository.
+This [list of parts](inventory) is not comprehensive, it's just a list of some of the parts I've used in building this repository.

 You may find it useful to combine the examples in this repository with some of my [Arduino general examples](https://github.com/tigoe/ArduinoGeneralExamples) or [Sensor examples](https://github.com/tigoe/SensorExamples) to add interactive conntrol over your light projects.